Celebrating the New Deal in our backyard

 — singer/songwriter Alexis Harte

-Add your voice to the story
+Thanks for adding your voice to the story

 “All the girls in my rose garden